 In Aguas Calientes, there is only one return station; boarding a train will not be difficult.

-This type of bicycle trip does make for lovers of adventure and adrenaline—those who want to combine the journey by bus, bicycle, train, and walking.
-Here, you can also do more extreme adventure sports, such as River Rafting on the Urubamba River and zip-lining with local companies in Santa María and Santa Teresa.
+This type of bicycle trip is made for lovers of adventure and adrenaline—those who want to combine the journey by bus, bicycle, train, and walking.
+Here, you can also do more extreme adventure sports, such as river rafting on the Urubamba River and zip-lining with local companies in Santa María and Santa Teresa.

 Do not think you can bicycle from Cusco to Machu Picchu because this option does not exist.
 You can hire a tour with a travel operator and travel part of the journey by bicycle through the tourist route known as the Inca Jungle.

 It’s necessary to book in advance for three days, including Machu Picchu.
 It all depends on you and your time.
 The tour begins in Cusco, arrives in Ollantaytambo, and climbs the Abra Málaga at 4300 meters above sea level.
-And from there, they go down on bicycles; they arrive at Santa María.
-Then in the following days, they will pass through Santa Teresa and Hidroeléctrica, and thus finally, they will arrive at Aguas Calientes Machu Picchu.
+From there, they go down on bicycles; they arrive at Santa María.
+Then, in the following days, they will pass through Santa Teresa and Hidroeléctrica, and thus, finally, they will arrive at Aguas Calientes Machu Picchu.

-The treks do organize by tour operators and include the services of porters, guides, and meals.
-So at this level of organization, your trip will be unique and unforgettable since you won’t even have to carry the weight of your backpack because they can take care of it.
+Tour operators organize the treks and include the services of porters, guides, and meals.
+So, at this level of organization, your trip will be unique and unforgettable since you won’t even have to carry the weight of your backpack because they can take care of it.

 Next, we present the best options to reach one of the Wonders of the Modern World excitingly and, of course, by hiking.

-Today there are many travel agencies taking tourists from around the world to Machu Picchu.
-Because in recent years, tourism has grown enormously, and so have travel agents, and thanks to them, many have come to Machu Picchu.
-Hiring a tour through a travel operator is more expensive but has advantages.
-We recommend you analyze it carefully, whether to travel through an agency, on your own, or perhaps combine both possibilities.
-Anyway, good luck!!
+Today, many travel agencies take tourists from around the world to Machu Picchu.
+In recent years, tourism has grown enormously, as have travel agents, and thanks to them, many have come to Machu Picchu.
+Hiring a tour through a travel operator is more expensive, but it has advantages.
+We recommend you analyze it carefully, whether to travel through an agency, on your own, or combine both possibilities.
+Anyway, good luck!